 Precipitation Type: Snow vs. Ice

 A district whose entire bus fleet runs on rural unpaved roads has a much lower tolerance for winter weather than an urban district with primary roads that are plowed within hours.
-Many rural districts have their transportation director do a pre-dawn road check and call the superintendent directly.
-If buses can't safely reach kids, the call gets made regardless of the snowfall total.
+Many rural districts have their transportation director conduct a pre-dawn road check — physically driving the most challenging routes — and call the superintendent directly.
+If buses can't safely reach kids on even a handful of routes, the call gets made regardless of the snowfall total.
+Source: Bridge Michigan

 Visibility and Wind

-High winds reduce visibility and create dangerous whiteout conditions even when the ground accumulation is modest.
+High winds reduce visibility and create dangerous whiteout conditions even when ground accumulation is modest.
 A 3-inch storm with 35 mph winds and blowing snow can close schools faster than a 6-inch calm overnight snowfall.
-Wind also refreezes treated roads faster, undoing overnight plowing and salting efforts.
+Wind also refreezes treated roads, undoing overnight plowing and salting efforts.

 Wind Chill and Extreme Cold as Standalone Closures